g-barbosa/plantDex/README.md

 - [:x:] Change Password
 - [:x:] UUID

+## To Contribute
+* Fork this repository
+* Clone this repository
+* Create a new branch from dev (feature/yourBranchName or fix/yourBranchName)
+* Make your changes and commit
+* Push your changes to GitHub
+* Open a pull request

 ## Dependencies
 For the project to run in its environment, it is necessary to install all dependencies, using one of these commands:
 ~~~